 Now that you know how to figure out the ramp length and width you need, there are several types of ramps you can consider to meet your needs.

-Shower ramps are small, short surfaces that can be purchased to blend in with the flooring in your bathroom.
+Shower ramps are small, short surfaces that blend in with the flooring in your bathroom.
 They're meant to eliminate the small barrier that exists at the front of walk-in showers.

 Doorway and Threshold Ramps

-Doorway ramps are used to cross a couple of steps.
+Doorway ramps cross a couple of steps.
 Solid ramps and panel ramps are the two most common types of doorway ramps.
 Before purchasing a doorway ramp, calculate the length you need.
 If your required length is longer than standard doorway ramps, consider an exterior access ramp.

 Threshold ramps are the most common type of ramp needed inside and outside the home, as raised thresholds, usually ½ inch or 1 inch high, are common at many doors.
 These ramps are very short, designed to facilitate a very small rise, portable and light.
 Consider locating threshold ramps permanently at any doors with raised thresholds.